rodrigo-contentful/publish-validate-locale/README.md

 ### Functionality per 'Tag'

-This is accomplished by a JSON variable containing the next restructure:
+* This is accomplished by a JSON variable containing the tag name as the next example
+* The space needs to have the Tag setup with the same name as the tagRules.

 ```json
   /**